MEDIATION-ocean/.github/profile/README.md

 2) To maintain and develop a sustainable anthropic exploitation of oceanic resources,
 3) To reduce ocean pollution.

-[The project description](https://oceansconnectes.org/mediation-un-jumeau-numerique-robuste-et-efficace-de-locean/) and [General information about the Océan et Climat program](https://www.ocean-climat.fr/) are available on their respective webpages.
+[The project description](https://oceansconnectes.org/mediation-un-jumeau-numerique-robuste-et-efficace-de-locean/) and [general information about the Océan et Climat program](https://www.ocean-climat.fr/) are available on their respective webpages.

 ## What is available